mhmulder/job_posting_nlp_project/README.md

 * Portland

-## processing
+## Processing

 As this was a rather light project the methodology is not the complex.
+Feel free to follow along in the [jupyter notebook](job_descriptions_nlp_notebook.ipynb).
 First, Leo scraped the data off of indeed.
 After that I started doing EDA on the data and playing with some NLP.
 I first tried using just a traditional count vectorizer but found that a term frequency inverse document frequency vectorizer (tf-idf) worked much better.
 This was unsurprising as many of the job postings were different lengths.
 Afterwords I realized I had an been amount of pollution in my data in that I didn't particularly want a lot of the words that I was seeing.
 As a result I added many words to my stop words, lemmatized the words and only kept certain parts of speech using spaCy.

 At this point I began exploring the data.
 Once I cleaned the data I went back and used the tf-idf vectorizer.
 The first thing I wanted to do was to see what the most important words in the data set and if I could actually pull out 6 topics or in this case 6 job positions.
 To do this I used non-negative matrix factorization and assumed 6 classes.
 The 50 most important words that contributed to each topic are shown below.
 I have labeled them for convience based on what I assumed the topic to be based on the text